open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/glue-pipeline/index.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+The Glue connector ingests metadata through AWS [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/glue.html) Client.
+We will ingest Workflows, its jobs and their run status.

+The user must have the following permissions for the ingestion to run successfully:

+- `glue:ListWorkflows`
+- `glue:GetWorkflow`
+- `glue:GetJobRuns`

 ## Metadata Ingestion